Bay Creek Neighborhood Association, Inc. Bylaws

 Section 1.
 The Neighborhood Council shall consist of area representatives, standing committee chairs and current officers.
 Duties include, but are not limited to:

-1.1 Establishment of general policy to recommend to the association on various issues which concern the neighborhood and the association.
+1.1 Establishment of general policy to recommend to the association on various issues that concern the neighborhood and the association.

 1.2 Execution of the policies and programs established by or for the benefit of the general membership.